pengbian/docascode/Object.Members.md

   index.md
 toc.yaml
 ```
-* api/ is reserved for your API section. **in the future we will add an index.md file so you can customize the root page of the API reference**
+* api/ is reserved for your API section. *Note that in the future we will add an index.md file so you can customize the root page of the API reference.*
 * article/ is where you put all of the self authored topics.
 * toc.yaml is the main table of contents file that generates the navbar you will see on the top.
 It looks like this:
 ```